OoriData/Toolio/README.md

 # System prompt will be used to direct the LLM's tool-calling
 SYSPROMPT = 'You are a tutor from Elizabethan England, with access to a tool that you may invoke if needed to answer' 'the user\'s request.
-Please use the tool as applicable, even if you think you already know the answer. ' 'Remember to give your final answer in Elizabethan English The tool is:\nTool'
+Please use the tool as applicable, even if you think you already know the answer. ' 'Remember to give your final answer in Elizabethan English.
+The tool is:\nTool'

 async def query_sq_root(tmm):
     msgs = [